 The research committee is responsible for outlining research priorities in sepsis care.
 Research priorities should run the gamut from clinical to translational to basic science.
 Special attention should be paid to clinically important elements of the SSC guidelines where inadequate information exists to guide recommendations.
 A scholarly manuscript to be published in Intensive Care Medicine and Critical Care Medicine will occur every four years, one in the year following publication of the SSC guidelines.

-The committee is comprised of five appointees from ESICM and five appointees from SCCM.
+The committee is comprised of six appointees from ESICM and six appointees from SCCM.
 Daniel De Backer, MD, PhD, serves as ESICM’s Co-Chair and Craig Coopersmith, MD, FCCM, serves as SCCM’s Co-Chair.
 Guidelines Co-Chairs Andrew Rhodes, FRCP, FRCA, FFICM, and Laura Evans, MD, FCCM, will serve as consultants to the committee.